jeff-boykin/old-work-docs/Documents/revised-project-template.md

 **Guidelines & Rubric**

 Your project will be evaluated by your instructors in the following areas:
-- Guiding principle 1
+1. Guiding Principle
-- Guiding principle 2
+2. Guiding Principle
-- Guiding Principle 3
+3. Guiding Principle

 **Rubric**: [Link to rubric](#)